codeborne/klite/TUTORIAL.md

 You can change the listening IP and port by passing it as an argument to the `Server` constructor.
 Passing `InetSocketAddress(0)` will bind to any available port.

+You can also pass `Server(workerPool = Executors.newVirtualThreadPerTaskExecutor())` if you want to run request handlers in JVM virtual threads.

 ## Config

 Most applications need some configuration.
 12-factor applications use environment variables for configuration.